IBM/gguf/resources/ollama/granite3-guardian/README.md

 #### Parameter Sizes

-The model will produce a single output token, either Yes or No. By default, the general-purpose harm category is used, but other categories can be selected by setting the system prompt.
+The model will produce a single output token, either `Yes` or `No`.
+By default, the general-purpose `harm` category is used, but other categories can be selected by setting the system prompt.

 ##### 2B: